Heterodyne: Analog videotape recording

 Many analog videotape systems rely on a downconverted color subcarrier to record color information in their limited bandwidth.
-These systems are referred to as "heterodyne systems" or "color-under systems".
+These systems are referred to as heterodyne systems or color-under systems.
 For instance, for NTSC video systems, the VHS (and S-VHS) recording system converts the color subcarrier from the NTSC standard 3.58 MHz to ~629 kHz.
 PAL VHS color subcarrier is similarly downconverted (but from 4.43 MHz).
 The now-obsolete 3/4" U-matic systems use a heterodyned ~688 kHz subcarrier for NTSC recordings (as does Sony's Betamax, which is at its basis a 1/2″ consumer version of U-matic), while PAL U-matic decks came in two mutually incompatible varieties, with different subcarrier frequencies, known as Hi-Band and Low-Band.
 Other videotape formats with heterodyne color systems include Video-8 and Hi8.

 The heterodyne system in these cases is used to convert quadrature phase-encoded and amplitude modulated sine waves from the broadcast frequencies to frequencies recordable in less than 1 MHz bandwidth.
 On playback, the recorded color information is heterodyned back to the standard subcarrier frequencies for display on televisions and for interchange with other standard video equipment.

 Some U-matic (3/4″) decks feature 7-pin mini-DIN connectors to allow dubbing of tapes without conversion, as do some industrial VHS, S-VHS, and Hi8 recorders.

 Music synthesis

-The theremin, an electronic musical instrument, traditionally uses the heterodyne principle to produce a variable audio frequency in response to the movement of the musician's hands in the vicinity of one or more antennae, which act as capacitor plates.
+The theremin, an electronic musical instrument, traditionally uses the heterodyne principle to produce a variable audio frequency in response to the movement of the musician's hands in the vicinity of one or more antennas, which act as capacitor plates.
 The output of a fixed radio frequency oscillator is mixed with that of an oscillator whose frequency is affected by the variable capacitance between the antenna and the musician's hand as it is moved near the pitch control antenna.
 The difference between the two oscillator frequencies produces a tone in the audio range.

 The ring modulator is a type of frequency mixer incorporated into some synthesizers or used as a stand-alone audio effect.